stonepros/stone/doc/rados/operations/erasure-code.rst

 ec overwrites yields low performance compared to bluestore.

-Erasure coded pools do not support omap, so to use them with RBD and CephFS you must instruct them to store their data in an ec pool, and their metadata in a replicated pool.
+Erasure coded pools do not support omap, so to use them with RBD and StoneFS you must instruct them to store their data in an ec pool, and their metadata in a replicated pool.
 For RBD, this means using the erasure coded pool as the ``--data-pool`` during image creation::

     rbd create --size 1G --data-pool ec_pool replicated_pool/image_name

-For CephFS, an erasure coded pool can be set as the default data pool during file system creation or via `file layouts <../../../cephfs/file-layouts>`_.
+For StoneFS, an erasure coded pool can be set as the default data pool during file system creation or via `file layouts <../../../stonefs/file-layouts>`_.

 Erasure coded pool and cache tiering